AnaLauGiambelluca/Harvesting/README.md

 ## English

-This folder has all the code implemented in the article called "..." written by.....
+This folder has all the code implemented in the article called "Identifying forest harvesting practices: clear-cutting and thinning in diverse tree species using dense Landsat time series" written by A. L. Giambelluca, T. Hermosilla, J. Álvarez-Mozos, M. González-Audícana

 In order to obtein the research's results it is necessary to open and run the different codes in order: